The constant term of tempered functions on a real spherical space: Boundary degenerations and quantitative geometry at infinity

 We assume first that $\sZ$ is quasi-affine.
 The representations we work with are finite dimensional irreducible representations $(\pi, V)$ of $\sG(\C)$ featuring two properties: \begin{itemize} \item The representation is $\sH(\C)$-spherical, that is, there exists a vector $v_H\neq 0$ such that $\pi(h) v_H = v_H$ for all $h\in \sH(\C)$. \item Each $\sN(\C)$-fixed vector is fixed by $\sM(\C)$. \end{itemize}

-The second property can be rephrased in order that the representation is $\sK(\C)$-spherical (Cartan--Helgason theorem).
+We remark that the second property is equivalent to the representation being $\sK(\C)$-spherical (Cartan--Helgason theorem).
 In particular, each of these representations is self-dual, its highest weight $\lambda$ is an element of $\ga^*$ and its lowest weight is given by $-\lambda$.
 We write $\Lambda_Z$ for the set of highest weights of all $\sH(\C)$ and $\sK(\C)$-spherical irreducible representations.

 Given $\lambda\in \Lambda_Z$, we let $(\pi, V)$ be such an irreducible representation of $\sG(\C)$ of highest \mbox{weight $\lambda$}.
 Furthermore, we fix a highest weight vector $v^*$ in the dual representation $V^*$ of $V$.
 From the fact that $PH$ is open in $G$, we then deduce $v^*(v_H)\neq 0$ and, in particular, $V^H=\C v_H$ is one-dimensional.
 Moreover, it follows that $\Lambda_Z\subset \ga_Z^*$.